Normal Crossings Singularities for Symplectic Topology: Introduction

 The compatibility-of-orientations condition of Definition~\ref{SCD_dfn}, which is equivalent to the \sf{positively intersecting} notion of \cite[Definition~5.1]{MAff}, is preserved under deformations of~$\om$ that keep every intersection~$V_I$ symplectic.
 Thus, it is a necessary condition for the existence of an $\om'$-tame almost complex structure~$J$ that restricts to an almost complex structure on each~$V_I$ for some deformation~$\om'$ of~$\om$ through symplectic structures~$\om_t$ on $\{V_I\}_{I\subset S}$ (i.e.~symplectic forms~$\om_t$ on~$X$ such that $\om_t|_{V_I}$ is symplectic for all $I\!\subset\!S$).
 By Theorem~\ref{SCD_thm} with $B$ being the point, this condition suffices not only for the existence of such an $\om'$-tame~$J$, but also for the existence of compatible collections of $\om$-regularizations $(\rho_i,\na^{(i)},\Psi_i)$ for $V_i$ in~$X$.
-By Theorem~\ref{SCD_thm} with $B\!=\![0,1]$, for any symplectic forms~$\om_0$ and $\om_1$ with compatible $\om_0$- and $\om_1$-regularizations $\cR_0$ and~$\cR_1$ for $V_i$ in~$X$ and any path $(\om_t)_{t\in[0,1]}$ of symplectic structures~$\om_t$ on~$\{V_I\}_{I\subset S}$, there exists a path $(\om_t')_{t\in[0,1]}$ homotopic to $(\om_t)_{t\in[0,1]}$ through paths of symplectic structures on~$\{V_I\}_{I\subset S}$ and a path $(\cR_t)_{t\in[0,1]}$ of compatible $\om_t'$-regularizations for~$V_i$ in~$X$.
-By the general case of Theorem~\ref{SCD_thm}, the space of symplectic forms~$\om$ on~$X$ with compatible regularizations for $V_i$ in~$X$ is weakly homotopic to the space of symplectic structures~$\om$ on $\{V_I\}_{I\subset S}$ such that the $\om$-orientation of each~$V_I$ agrees with its intersection orientation.
-Theorem~\ref{NCD_thm} extends Theorem~\ref{SCD_thm} to normal crossings symplectic configurations, which are defined similarly to simple crossings symplectic divisors; see Definition~\ref{NCD_dfn}.
-An important application of Theorems~\ref{SCD_thm} and~\ref{NCD_thm} is described in the next paragraph.\\
+By Theorem~\ref{SCD_thm} with $B\!=\![0,1]$, for every path $\om_t$ of symplectic structures on~$\{V_I\}_{I\subset S}$ and all $\om_0$- and $\om_1$-regularizations $\cR_0$ and~$\cR_1$ for $V_i$ in~$X$, there exists a path~$\om_t'$ homotopic to the path~$\om_t$ through paths of symplectic structures on~$\{V_I\}_{I\subset S}$ and a path~$\cR_t$ of compatible $\om_t'$-regularizations for~$V_i$ in~$X$.
+By the general case of Theorem~\ref{SCD_thm}, the projection \BE{AuxSympDiv_e} \Aux\big(X,(V_i)_{i\in S}\big)\lra\Symp^+\big(X,(V_i)_{i\in S}\big), \qquad (\om,\cR)\lra\om,\EE from the space of symplectic forms~$\om$ on~$X$ with compatible regularizations~$\cR$ for $(V_i)_{i\in S}$ in~$X$ to the space of symplectic structures~$\om$ on $\{V_I\}_{I\subset S}$ such that the $\om$-orientation of each~$V_I$ agrees with its intersection orientation is a weak homotopy equivalence.
+Theorem~\ref{SCC_thm} is the analogue of Theorem~\ref{SCD_thm} for SC~symplectic varieties as in Definition~\ref{SCC_dfn}.
+These are collections of symplectic manifolds identified along SC~symplectic divisors.
+Some applications of these four theorems are described in the next two paragraphs.\\